etalab-ia/knowledge-base/docs/lab_ia/deploy_project.md

 The flags here mean the following:
 * `-d`: run the container in the background.
 It returns the prompt inmediatly after running this command.
 * `-p`: bind the port `80` of the container to the port `8080` of your `localhost` (the server or your dev machien).
 It takes whatever arrives to port `8080` on the server and redirects it to the port `80` of the container.
 First you put the port of your host and then the port of the container!
 * `-e`: indicate an environment variable to modify the behavior of the container.
-Here it is `MAX_WORKERS` which is used by the container to set the number of processes started by gunicorn.
+Here it is `MAX_WORKERS` which is used **specifically** by this container to set the number of processes started by gunicorn.
 * `-v`: this allows us to mount a volume from the local disk to the be used in the container.
 This is super useful when you want to persist data.
 Here, I am mapping the database file `/full/path/to/cache.sqlite` towards the database file `/app/cache.sqlite`.
 The first **absolut** path is in my local machine, the second **absolut** path is found within the container.
 * `pandas-profiling-api`: this is the name of the image you built before.